Barre Workout Calories Burned Calculator

 How does body weight affect calories burned during barre workout?

 Body weight significantly impacts calorie burn during barre workout.
-A 120-lb person burns about 122 calories in 30 minutes, while a 250-lb person burns approximately 255 calories in the same time.
+At the selected MET value of 4.5, a 120-lb person burns about 129 calories in 30 minutes, while a 250-lb person burns approximately 268 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does barre workout work?